molenathyhoangxuannguyen/Cnet-learning/README.md

-# *Project Name:* CNet Learning
+# *Project Name:* Online_learning

 # Description:

-An online learning platform that hosts courses on Data Structures and Algorithms, Web Development, and Fundamentals of Computer Programming.
+This is a project developed as part of the Treehouse Django courses.